How to Pay Off a Small Business Loan

 5. Monitor Your Financial Health

 A small business loan can be a valuable resource, but it’s imperative that you’re responsible when utilizing and repaying it.
 Follow a budget, so that you aren’t using your loan to pay for unneeded expenses.
 In addition, ensure that you are committed to repaying your debt, so that this loan doesn’t become a burden.

 If you’re having trouble making your business loan payments, look for ways to either increase revenue or cut costs.
-These changes can put your business in a better place financially and allow you to repay your loan in a stress-free manner.
+These changes can put your business in a better place financially and allow you to pay back your business loan in a stress-free manner.